elemental/elemental-web/source/doc-dev/intro.rst

 ============
 * Functioning C++11 and ANSI C compilers.
 * A working MPI2 implementation.
 * BLAS and LAPACK (ideally version 3.3 or greater) implementations.
-If a sufficiently up-to-date LAPACK implementation is not provided, then a working F90 compiler is required in order to build Elemental's eigensolvers (the tridiagonal eigensolver, `PMRRR <http://code.google.com/p/pmrrr>`_, requires recent LAPACK routines).
 * `CMake <http://www.cmake.org>`_ (version 2.8.8 or later).

 If a sufficiently up-to-date C++11 compiler is used (e.g., recent versions of